Evaluating residuals in higher precision

 # Set up the single precision computation

-# Make sure TF and TR are what they need to be for this example
+julia> # Make sure TF is what it needs to be for this example

 julia> AF = mplu(A; TF=Float32, TR=Float64);

-# Use the multiprecision array to solve the problem
+julia> # Use the multiprecision array to solve the problem.

 julia> mrout = \(AF, b; reporting=true);